GiuseppeRotondo03/GiuseppeRotondo03.github.io/README.md

 # #Jump Jump
 - You can read about game design here: [Game Design](https://giusepperotondo03.github.io/JumpJump_Project.github.io-/)
-- You can try my game here:
+- You can try my game here: [Link]
-- You can see my code here:
+- Just watch a short video of the actual gameplay here: [Video]